Auditory Integration Training, AIT, Berard AIT

 Since its arrival in South Africa, first in Cape Town, and subsequently countrywide, this new form of listening skills training enjoyed much interest, and has been discussed formally and informally by members of the profession, speech therapists and audiologists alike.
 Frequently for many professionals the first inkling of its existence has come in the form of patients making enquiry about it, or reports of outcomes of Auditory Integration Training on children already in therapy.

-Misinforming the Public About Auditory Integration Training
+Misinforming The Public About Auditory Integration Training

 It is of course natural, if not laudable, behavior to resist new developments.
 The “scientific” approach is all too often interpreted as being equal to the “conservative” approach, and it can easily happen that “scientists” will resist change, even to the point of persecuting the agent of change.